Metadata Artifact Retention Strategies for Geospatial Pipelines

 return sha256.hexdigest()

-def evaluate_artifact(self, key: str, metadata: Dict[str, Any]) -> str:
+def evaluate_artifact(self, key: str, meta: dict[str, Any]) -> str:

-tier = metadata.get("retention_tier", "tier_3_ephemeral")
+tier = meta.get("retention_tier", "tier_3_ephemeral")

-created = datetime.fromisoformat(metadata["created_at"])
+created = datetime.fromisoformat(meta["created_at"])

 if created.tzinfo is None: